Event Detection

 The date filter allows you to filter either by a relative or fixed time interval within the last 30 days.
 All data shown on the page reflects the selection made in the date filter.

-The summary cards allow you to view all events of a single impact level within the previously defined date range, or all currently ongoing events.
+The summary cards allow you to view all events of a single impact level within the previously defined date range, all currently ongoing events, or events that have recurred during the last 30 days.

 The table filters allow you to further narrow your field of vision, by filtering by one or more event types or impact levels, as well as event duration and whether the events are ongoing.